Pfed-prog/NextJsExplorer/README.md

 - Display tokens on contracts page

-- If token get more data from Blockscout
+- If token -> get more data from Blockscout

-- Improve Blocks page with transaction queried via blockscout
+- Improve Balance Card

 ## Further Information